LetiMaradini/MICB475_25W2_Team_7/Meeting_Agenda_and_Minutes/Mar_03.md

   * Compare controls (week 9 after euthanasia): GC-LAR x GC-ISST
   * Compare control and basal (week 0 after euthanasia): GC-LAR and Basal

 * For DESeq, blast the ones that do not have identification
-  * Remove the pre-euthasia
+* Remove the pre-euthasia data from the phyloseq object